kdheepak/blog/content/36-unicode-cheat-sheet.md

 - the letter `u` and then a 4-hexchar Unicode sequence. `Ctrl-vu03C0` will insert `π`.
 - the letter `U` and then an 8-hexchar Unicode sequence. `Ctrl-vU0001F409` will insert `🐉`.

-Using [`unicode.vim`](https://github.com/chrisbra/unicode.vim), we can use `:UnicodeName` to get the Unicode number of the codepoint under the cursor.
+Using [`unicode.vim`](https://github.com/chrisbra/unicode.vim), we can use `:UnicodeName` to get the Unicode number of the code point under the cursor.

 # Python